emberjs/rfcs/text/0000-add-ember-page-title-addon.md

 - An additional dependency to new projects.
 But, no noticeable size differences it's only all +10kb of js for production builds (not gzipped, ~2kb js gzipped)
 - Add an extra helper `{{page-tile}}` and a new component `<HeadLayout />` (possible name clashing)
 - Slightly increases the learning curve.
 Increases the amount of code in a first-starter project, which could become overwhelming.
+- The addon will have to be maintained by the [Ember CLI org](https://github.com/ember-cli)

 ## Alternatives